enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 In an earlier draft, file _OOImplementationNotes_, contained all the code, in sequence (with the associated major head identified), as found in this document (WSE Implementation Notes).
-That RSpec file is deprecated, and although provided with v0.5; it is slated to be removed after draft v0.5.
+That file was created as a Ruby RSpec file provided through draft v0.5; it is slated to be removed after draft v0.5.
+The parallel Test::More file was not created.

 Instead, each code snippet is provided separately, as, for example, `spec --color spec/00ImplNotes_Code09_5-10_spec.rb -f s`.

 These may be run in suites through use of the provided Rakefile, using the form `rake spec:suite:code_9_5`, for example.
+You may run the entire RSpec 00ImplNotes_code suite using `rake spec:implnotes`.
 See the Rakefile.

+A Test::More collection is also provided.
+For example:
+C<perl t/wse/00ImplNotes_Code09_05_10.t>.
+These may be run in suites, for example: C<make code_9_5>.
+You may run the entire 00ImplNotes_Code suite with `make implnotes`.
+Read t/wse/Makefile.

 The files numbered from __01__ to __14__ are by topic, contain specifications and demonstrations of WSE Haml extensions, and a few of the bugs in